About the Competition

 Mitchell Hamline School of Law hosts the William E. McGee National Civil Rights Moot Court Competition.

 The William E. McGee National Civil Rights Moot Court Competition is an inter-scholastic appellate moot court competition.
-Its goals are to promote interest in all areas of civil rights law and to help interested students develop the oral advocacy and writing skills essential to be successful appellate practitioners.
-Each team will write a brief to the U.S. Supreme Court on a problem involving a recent case in the field of civil rights.
-They will argue the case in front of the court at the competition.
+It is a 100% virtual format.
+Its goals are to promote interest in all areas of civil rights law and to help interested students develop their oral advocacy and writing skills.
+Each team will write a brief to an appellate court on a problem involving a civil rights issue.
+Past problems have addressed warrantless searches, the criminalization of homelessness, and whether short-term disabilities are covered under the ADA.

 Invitation

-We are finalizing the problem for this year and it will be released in late October.
+The problem will be released in late October.

 Competition Dates & Times